San Diego Restraining Order Attorney

 The Court Hearing

 The 14th Amendment guarantees your right to a court hearing before a temporary restraining order can become permanent.
-However, if you are on notice of the hearing and fail appear, the permanent restraining order may be granted and entered by default.
+However, if you are on notice of the hearing and fail to appear, the order may be granted by default.
 Therefore, it is in your best interests to be present at the hearing.

 For each type of restraining order, there are different elements that must be proven.
 The petitioner carries the burden of meeting the standard of proof required for the issuance of that order.
 Domestic violence restraining orders require a preponderance of the evidence, and civil harassment restraining orders require clear and convincing evidence.

-During the hearing, you will also be given the opportunity to be heard and to cross-examine witnesses.
+During the hearing, you will have the right to be heard and to cross-examine witnesses.
 Having an attorney present to advocate on your behalf can significantly impact the outcome of the hearing.
-San Diego Restraining Order attorney George H. Ramos, Jr. is a seasoned defense attorney with substantial experience and a thorough knowledge of restraining orders.
-Given his qualifications, he has the ability to both aggressively and effectively rebut the petitioner’s case and provide you with the best defense available.
+San Diego restraining order lawyer George H. Ramos, Jr. is a seasoned attorney with substantial experience and a thorough knowledge of the law.
+Given his qualifications, he has the ability to both aggressively and effectively rebut the petitioner’s case.
+Attorney Ramos provide you with the best criminal defense available.

-The outcome of a hearing on a permanent restraining order can potentially affect the next five years of your life, and if the order is extend the negative impact could last even longer.
+The outcome of a hearing on a permanent restraining order can potentially affect the next five years of your life.
+If the order extends, the negative impact could last even longer.
 Don’t take the risk.
-Contact George H. Ramos, Jr. & Associates to ensure that you get the defense you need.